 Looking out the window at 24,000ft from Sydney to Alice Springs invokes a feeling of uncertainty.
 Somewhat like transcending via time lapse from city to desert.
 The view forces you to intrinsically stop and appreciate the landscape.
 The vibrancy of the harsh and arid landscape is breathtaking.
-The contrast from urban sprawl to dry mantis coloured pastures and eventually to deep red planes, pimpled with dark myrtle speckles from low lying witchetty bush and spinifex mounds bare resemblance to purposeful ants marching to head quarters.
+The contrast from urban sprawl to dry mantis coloured pastures and eventually to deep red planes, pimpled with dark myrtle speckles from low lying witchetty bush.
+Spinifex mounds bare resemblance to purposeful ants marching to head quarters.
 The dry river beds from up here mirror the veins of the country leading to, the heart perhaps.
 I’m here, trekking the Larapinta Trail.

 A simple message for foreigners and local’s alike, if you really want to see Australia, then you really need to go outback.
 It’s difficult to put into words, but the sheer vastness of the Australian desert will literally make your jaw drop… and then promptly close for fear of swallowing curious and relentless flies.

-Trekking the Larapinta Trail from the beginning, the trail heads west from Alice Springs, is broken up into twelve sections, traverses over the West MacDonnell Ranges for some 231km and is the home of the Arrernte traditional owners (pronounced Arunda).
+Trekking the Larapinta Trail from the beginning, the trail heads west from Alice Springs, is broken up into twelve sections.
+It traverses over the West MacDonnell Ranges for some 231km and is the home of the Arrernte traditional owners (pronounced Arunda).
 The trail itself will sweep you over soaring ridges, down through dry and dusty riverbed’s and back again.
-The most impressive and rewarding exertion is the summit of Mount Sonder (1380m) the Northern Territories forth highest mountain, for first light (as seen on the dramatic feature image.)
+The most impressive and rewarding exertion is the summit of Mount Sonder (1380m) the Northern Territories fourth highest mountain, for first light (as seen on the dramatic feature image.)

 As much as I would have enjoyed a self guided experience of the trail involving camping, food drops and using a compass (or simply following the little blue arrows), I was more than happy to travel in comfort for a change.
 Fortunately the opportunity to trek alongside Huma Charity Challenge arose and I snapped at the chance of spending six nights with sixteen other adventurers who were not only joining me but who had fundraised a collective $50,000 for cancer research.
 The awe had begun well before arriving into Alice.